 The Authority's holdings in financial assets at fair value through profit and loss is limited to unlisted unit trusts managed by QIC Limited.
 The fair value of these holdings was based on the unit price of the relevant trust at reporting date.
-The unit price is derived based on observable market data for underlying investments held by the trust.
+While the units in the trust have quoted prices and are able to be traded, the market would not be considered active for level 1.
 Accordingly, the Authority classifies these financial assets as level 2.